 You might use Twitter to:

 Twitter is most valuable as a source of news and information for patients, but it also targets anyone who wants to learn more about your hospital.
-Update your feed regularly, up to several times an hour.
-You may decide the best way to do this is by hiring an SEO firm that has experience keeping social media sites updated.
+Update your feed regularly, and make sure to respond to any comments or questions.

 LinkedIn is the social media site for professionals.
 Every company should have a LinkedIn account, but how much you use that account may depend on your industry.
 For healthcare, it can be a great resource.

 LinkedIn offers a great deal of in-depth discussion and analysis.
 You may not connect with new patients, but you can bolster your reputation as a research hospital or a teaching hospital.
 You can also add to dialogues on topics of interest to your industry.

 You can also help establish your healthcare company as an authority in the field.
 When you develop a track record of answering questions related to healthcare, it gives you credibility.
 Other hospitals, and even some patients, will notice and give you more respect.

 YouTube is the Google-owned video sharing network that streams billions of videos each day.
 Hospitals can set up their own channels on the site where they share videos relevant to patients and potential patients.
 Think of it as the hospital’s own video network, where important information can be shared.